volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 Websites built with JavaScript can render on a client or on a server and the rendering type defines how easy it would be for a Google Bots to crawl your website.

-Server-rendered applications return HTML in the HTTP response, while client-rendered applications do not.
+Server-rendered applications return HTML filled with all content in the HTTP response, while client-rendered applications do not.

 HTTP response of a server-rendered application: